 University Fees in Canada

-The average cost of undergraduate programs in Canada was $6,580 in 2020-21 for Canadian students.
-International students had to pay more with the annual fees averaging $32,000.
-Post-secondary students in Canada can receive grants and education tax credits and take out student loans to support their education.
+The average cost of undergraduate programmes in Canada was about $7,734 for Canadian students in the 2025/2026 academic year, while international students had to pay more with the annual fees averaging around $41,746.
+Post‑secondary students in Canada can receive grants and education tax credits and take out student loans to support their education.

 Cost of Private Schools in Canada